About Me

 This blog, Nysa for the Record, is where I’ll write about those interests.
 I’ll be sharing my experiences, what I’m learning, and what I think more people-especially young people-should be paying attention to.
 Some posts will be reflective, others focused more on policy and research.
 This blog is my way of thinking out loud, staying informed, and hopefully sharing something meaningful along the way.

-Volunteering at Hudson Guild
+Volunteering at the Hudson Guild Early Childhood Center

 August 14th 2025